Chemistry begins in the stars. The stars are the source of the chemical elements, which are the building blocks of matter and the core of our subject.

 After this, Morton claimed that anaesthesia was his discovery, however, this isn’t strictly true.
 Both opium and alcohol were effective substances for pain relief, and the history books also show a type of ether had been used way back in 1525, by Paracelsus.

 Get a competent VCE chemistry tutor here.

-Chemical Inventions in Farming and Food
+Chemical Discoveries in Farming and Food

-Chemical Technologies that Changed Our Lives
+Chemical Technology that Changed Our Lives